Cyber security challenges and innovations

 The sharing of data from different sources could potentially be extremely helpful.
 In healthcare for example, combining patient data held by healthcare institutions could lead to valuable insights and new treatment methods.
 But how do we ensure that there is no breach of privacy?

-TNO is currently working on a secure data sharing method known as multi-party computation (MPC).
-This is a clever way of generating a common database without having to reveal privacy-sensitive data.
+With Privacy Enhancing Technologies (PETs) TNO is working on secure data sharing methods.
+One of these methods, known as multi-party computation (MPC), is a clever way of generating a common database without having to reveal privacy-sensitive data.
 Data is protected by encryption techniques so it can be shared without disclosing personal data.

 The risks resulting from unknown software vulnerabilities are a major blind spot in IT security.
 TNO is looking into how organisations can use automated vulnerability research (AVR) to identify software vulnerabilities as early as possible and automatically increase their cyber resilience.